SilvesterYu/keras-practice/README.md

 **dataset**: [download here](https://www.microsoft.com/en-us/download/details.aspx?id=54765) and unzip it.
 Inside the unzipped folder there is a `PetImages` folder.
 Move it into the repository folder so its path is `keras-practice/PetImages`.

+When running for a first time, uncomment all the code.

+If loading pretrained weights for detection tests is needed, comment out the training section.